-Wilson is a first-year Mechanical Engineering graduate student from Orlando, Florida.
-After spending a summer working with the EcoCAR team as a part of the Summer Research Opportunity Program (SROP), he decided to take a leadership role as the Engine and Emissions Design Release Engineer on the Ohio State EcoCAR team.
+Wilson is a second-year Mechanical Engineering graduate student from Orlando, Florida.
+After spending a summer working with the EcoCARteam as a part of the Summer Research Opportunity Program (SROP), he decided to take a leadership role as the Engine and Emissions Design Release Engineer during year 3 of the Ohio State EcoCAR 3 competition.
+For year 4 he will serve as the System Modeling and Simulation (SMS) Lead Engineer.
+Along with Simon Trask, he will work toward refining the vehicle model and preparing for controls validation to reduce energy consumption.
 He is excited to be a part of the team because of the one of a kind learning experience he will get from participating in EcoCAR.
-His interest is to continue working in the automotive field after graduating, specifically in the area of advanced powertrain modeling.
+His interest is to continue working in the automotive field after graduating, specifically in the field of advanced powertrain modeling and controls.

 Simon is a second-year Master’s student in Mechanical Engineering from Bloomfield, Michigan.
 This is his second year with Ohio State’s EcoCAR team; he is the Systems Safety Manager working on vehicle fault detection and remediation, the Innovation team leader working on human factors in autonomous development, and the System Modeling and Simulation co-team lead working on validation and verification.
 Simon is coming from a series of internships with Deere & Company and Ford Motor Company working in areas including powertrain modeling, hydraulic design and controls, power electronics modeling, and CAE tool development.
 After graduation, Simon is pursuing opportunities in powertrain electrification and software development for the automotive market.